 Sea Levels Rising Faster in Northeastern U.S. Than Worldwide: USGS

-The United States East Coast are directly in the path of rising oceans due to climate change, with New York and Boston straight in the water’s pathway, the U.S. Geological Survey says in a new study.
+Climate-change-induced sea level rise is happening faster along the U.S. East Coast than elsewhere in the world, with New York and Boston straight in the water’s pathway, the U.S. Geological Survey (USGS) says in a new study.

 Scientists analyzed data on tide levels from throughout North America and found, to their surprise, that sea levels along the 600 miles from Cape Hatteras, North Carolina, to Boston rose an average of two to 3.8 millimeters annually from 1950 to 2009, National Geographic reported.